The above cartoon was produced by an anonymous cartoonist.

 A Great Egret was looking for something to eat down below.
 I tried out the gear sled and swamp boots, which both worked great.
 It sure helps to have proper gear.
 My right foot was feeling fine this morning, but now it's throbbing.
 I might have to take a few days off to let it recover, and that would probably be a good idea independent of my foot with the deer season opening.
 After finishing the climb, we found that the water had gone down and the boat was partially grounded, but we managed to get it out.
 On the way back, we checked out some tall trees that have come into view now that the leaves are down.
 One of them is near where we had sightings last fall and has a huge cavity.

 11-17-07.
-I'm going to stay off my feet as much as possible this weekend in order to rest my foot.
 It was great to get back up in one of the tall trees yesterday.
-On the way up, it's always exciting to see trees in the distance gradually coming into view.
-When you finally get above the surrounding canopy, it's like popping up over the clouds and into the blue sky while flying.
+On the way up, it’s always exciting to see trees in the distance gradually coming into view.
+When you finally get above the surrounding canopy, it’s like popping up over the clouds and into the blue sky while flying.
 One of the highlights of the climb was seeing Tree 5 towering over the canopy a little over 400 meters away.
 It was my closest view of that spectacular tree from another tree.

 12-2-07.
 I had a possible sighting in Mississippi this morning.
 The bird flew into an open area and then rapidly dove down and turned back into the woods.
 There was white in the right places on long and thin wings.
 This was near the edge of the Stennis buffer zone in an area with a mixture of pines, hardwoods, and cypresses.